oracle-livelabs/goldengate/ogg-json/ora-to-json/ora-to-json.md

  ![Architecture](./images/architecture.png " ")

 ### Objectives
-In this lab you will learn:
+In this lab, you:
--  How to create an extract for the source database
+- Create an Extract for the source database
--  How to configure the Data Steams
+- Configure Data Streams
--  How to consume the Data Steams using AsynchAPI
+- Use AsychAPI to consume Data Streams

 ### Prerequisites
-This lab assumes you have:
-- An Oracle Cloud account
-- You have completed:
-    - Lab: Initialize Environment
+To successfully complete this lab, you must have completed all preceding labs in this workshop.

 ## Task 1: Prepare the database for Oracle GoldenGate
 1. Open a terminal and enter the following command to create a **JSON table**: